-Whether planted in sun, or heavy shade, the black jetbead will prosper, making it a great shrub for shady sites, as a specimen or border plant.
+Whether planted in sun, or heavy shade, the black jetbead will prosper, making it a potential choice for shady sites.
+Use as a specimen or border plant.
 Showy white flowers, crisp green foliage, and black fruit clusters make this shrub distinct throughout the growing season.
+This shrub does reseed and can be a problem in natural areas if not controlled.

 - Zone 8